scott4dev/hello-consul/README.md

 ```
 This service is known by consul because is described in this [file] (./consul.config/customers.json)

-## consumer service
+## auto service
-This service queries the consul service and the data services
+This service is a dummy HTTP service that auto register him self on consul

 To run this service use the command
 ```
-npm start
+npm start:auto
 ```

-## auto service
+## consumer service
 This service queries the consul service and the data services

 To run this service use the command